GianMarcoOddo/rmpy/rmpy/README.md

 This function conflevel_npVaR_port calculates the quantile non-parametric Value at Risk (VaR) for a PORTFOLIO of assets using historical returns data (you can use every type of assets e.g stock, options, bonds, ecc.) with a specific confidence interval and alpha value.
 It also calculates the lower and the upper bound of this estimation.

+Non-parametric VaR is a way of estimating the potential downside risk of a portfolio that is based on quantiles of the historical returns rather than any specific parametric model.

 #### Args:

 - returns: A NumPy array of historical returns for the portfolio.